2020 finally ending, but New Year’s revelries muted by virus

 Taiwan is hosting its usual New Year’s celebration, a fireworks display by its capital city’s iconic tower, Taipei 101, as well as a flag-raising ceremony in front of the Presidential Office Building on New Year’s morning.
 The flag raising will be limited to government officials and invited guests after a traveler who recently arrived in Taiwan was found to be infected with the new variant of the coronavirus.

-The island has been a success story in the pandemic, registering only seven deaths and 700 confirmed cases of COVID-19.
+The island has been a success story in fighting the pandemic, registering only seven deaths and 700 confirmed cases of COVID-19.

 Hong Kong, with its British colonial history and large expatriate population, has usually seen raucous celebrations along the waterfront and in bar districts.
 For the second year running, however, New Year’s Eve fireworks have been canceled, this time over coronavirus rather than public security concerns.

 Hong Kong social distancing regulations restrict gatherings to only two people.
-Restaurants have to close by 6 p.m.
-Live performances and dancing are not allowed.
+Restaurants have to close by 6 p.m. and live performances and dancing are not allowed.
 But crowds still throng shopping centers.

 Much of Japan was welcoming 2021 quietly at home, alarmed after Tokyo reported a record number of daily coronavirus cases at about 1,300.
 It was the first time that daily cases in the capital have topped 1,000.